Undergraduate Course: Product Design: New Making (DESI10056)

 - Demonstrate an understanding of contemporary debates surrounding the use of digital making and fabrication techniques that expand and challenge traditional models of craft, design and production.

-- Demonstrate the use of digital making processes toward the production of designed artefacts.
+- Demonstrate the use of digital modelling processes toward the production of designed artefacts.

 - Demonstrate a sensibility toward an appropriate mix of traditional making processes and new manufacturing methods within specific social and material contexts.